How To Make Easy Nigerian Okra And Ogbono Soup

 For the soup

-3. After the set time gently stir in the okra, ensure to distribute it well with a spoon.
-Then cover the pot and continue to cook for about 15 – 20 minutes.
-This cook time also depends on the quantity of the okra.
-If you are using the same amount in this recipe, then it will take about that time (that’s what it takes me.)
-Stir the pot within intervals of 3-5 minutes to ensure that the soup is cooking evenly and avoid burning of any sort.
+3. Add the okra, distributing it well with your cooking spoon.
+Then cover, bring the pot to a simmer, and continue to cook for about 8 – 10 minutes.
+This cooking time also depends on the quantity of the okra.
+If you are using the same amount in this recipe, then it will take about that time (that’s what it takes me).
+Stir the pot within intervals of 3-4 minutes to ensure that the soup is cooking evenly and avoid burning of any sort.

-4. After 15 minutes or so it will be time to add the spinach.
+4. After 10 minutes or so, it will be time to add the spinach.
 Stir in the spinach (I would usually squeeze water out of the spinach before adding if it is thawed.)
-Use the cooking spoon to ensure the okra is well distributed.
-By this time your soup is looking yum, feel free to taste it and add additional salt and seasoning if desired.
-Allow everything to simmer for another 3 – 4 minutes, and your yummy okra and Ogbono soup is ready!
+Use the cooking spoon to ensure the spinach is well distributed.
+By this time, your soup is looking yummy; feel free to taste it and add additional salt and seasoning if desired.
+Allow everything to simmer for another 2 – 4 minutes, and your yummy okra and Ogbono soup is ready!
 Serve with fufu, Garri pounded yam or oat fufu or just eat a bowl by itself.
+This super delicious okra ogbono soup recipe, packed with assorted meat, dry fish, okra, and spinach, is rich, hearty, and satisfyingly delicious.
+Okra with ogbono is a very famous Nigerian soup within Nigeria and on the West African continent.
+It is indeed one of Nigeria's most sumptuous delicacies.
+There are several ways to serve okra soup.
+While this soup is hearty and filling by itself, you can enjoy a bowl by itself.
+Nigerians and most people typically pair okra with fufu (swallow).
+You can serve okra with oat fufu, plantain, garri/eba, or the famous pounded yam!

 Notes